si-medbif/AI-MD-variant-calling/somatic/README.md

 # Somatic variant detection

-## Complete pipeline from FASTQ to VCF
+## Complete pipeline from FASTQ to VCF:
-* run_full_somatic.sh
+    * $ run_full_somatic.sh config1.txt

   The main script to run the whole analysis from FASTQ to VCF.
 It requires both a tumor sample and a normal sample.
 Both sequenced as pair-end reads, using either WGS or WES.
-The user is required to create a text file with the following tab separated columns:
+The config-file lists information for one sample per line with a format as described below.
+In this way several samples can be queued up for analysis.

 ### Configuration file